 The restriction is solely hamets.
 Flour is not hamets!
 Sefaradim have always made fresh matzot during every day of Pesah.
 The humrot of the Ashkenazim has corrupted our thinking.
-Those unnecessary restrictions that were totally unknown to our sages should not be given any consideration whatsoever.
+Those unnecessary restrictions that were totally unknown to our tradition and were totally unknown to our sages should not be given any consideration whatsoever.

 Our sages declared non-kasher wine is nullified six-to-one.